tgtakaoka/asmx/README.txt

   a macro is defined, IF statements are checked for matching ENDIF statements.

+INCBIN filename

+  This inserts the contents of the named binary file into the object code output.
+The size of the binary file is shown in the listing.

 INCLUDE filename

   This starts reading source code from the named file.
 The file is